 b.
 Vice-chairman.
 The Vice-chairman will:

-(ii) Provide support for the Event Co-ordinator and deputise in times of sickness and at other times when appropriate.
+ii.
+Provide support for the Event Co-ordinators and deputise in times of sickness and at other times when appropriate.

 c.
 Secretary.
 The Secretary will:

 i.
 Be responsible for handling all correspondence received by the CAGB;